ykwei7/Track-O/docs/UserGuide.md

 If you are an intermediate user, you can hop over to the [Features](#features) section for the details of each command.

-If you are an advanced user, you can see all the commands at a glance at the [Command Summary](#command-summary) section.
+If you are an advanced user, you can view all the commands at a glance at the [Command Summary](#command-summary) section.

 ### Glossary

 Terms | Explanation
 --------|------------------
 command | The text that you enter in the command box.
 Different commands have different formats. prefix | A word or letter that ends with `/`.
-It is a short-handed notation that is used to specify the fields involved in a command. e.g. `n/` indicates that a name is involved. parameter | A value that is defined based on your input and is immediately preceded by a prefix. e.g. Given a `p/` prefix which represents a phone number, followed by a `PHONE` parameter; if you input `98765432` in place of the `PHONE` parameter, the phone number holds a value of `98765432`. alphanumeric characters | Words that consist of only English alphabets and/or numbers.
-Characters such as `@`, `?` and `%` are not alphanumeric. e.g. `2km` integer | A number that has strictly no decimal places. level | Refers to the education level of a student in the context of Singapore's education system.
+It is a shorthand notation that is used to specify the fields involved in a command. e.g. `n/` indicates that a name is involved. parameter | A value that is defined based on your input and is immediately preceded by a prefix. e.g. Given a `p/` prefix which represents a phone number, followed by a `PHONE` parameter; if you input `98765432` in place of the `PHONE` parameter, the phone number holds a value of `98765432`. alphanumeric characters | Words that consist of only English alphabets and/or numbers, e.g. `2km`.
+Characters such as `@`, `?` and `%` are not alphanumeric. integer | A number that has no decimal places or fractions. level | Refers to the education level of a student in the context of Singapore's education system.

 ### Application layout